 In our final installment in a series about farm animal surgeries, we consider obstetrical procedures, just in time for the spring birthing season.
-Here’s a closer look at C-sections on the farm.
+Here’s a closer look at ruminant C-sections on the farm.

 Cattle, sheep and goats most commonly have C-sections on the farm.
 If a C-section is needed on a horse, because of the physiology of the placenta and the severity of potential complications, the mare should be referred to a large animal surgical clinic.

-So what’s needed for an on-farm ruminant C-section?
-Let’s look at cattle first.
-Typically, this procedure is done with the cow standing, preferably in a head catch or chute to restrict her movement.
-The incision site is shaved and her skin is scrubbed with antiseptic.
 A local anesthetic is injected into a vertical incision on her side, and the vet will don long sterile surgical sleeves.
 Veterinarians avoid performing bovine C-sections with the animal laying down as this is hard on the cow’s respiratory system.
-Additionally, the incision is made through the side of the abdomen, not the under part of the belly.
-Incisions made up the side heal much better and have less physical stress because of gravity.

-Once the incision is made through the abdominal wall, the large uterus containing the calf (or calves) is easy to find.
-It’s up to the vet to lift the uterus a bit toward the incision to see the proper place to cut; the uterus has some large blood vessels that should be avoided.
+Once a vet makes the incision through the abdominal wall, the large uterus containing the calf (or calves) is easy to find.
+It’s up to the vet to lift the uterus a bit toward the incision to see the proper place to cut.
+The uterus has some large blood vessels that should be avoided.

 If it’s a cold day, the farmer might help dry the calf.
 While this happens, the vet has the task of sewing up the uterus and the body wall.
 Once this is done and the cow is washed, she can be released to care for her calf.

 Goats & Sheep

-Aftercare with a ruminant C-section consists mostly of watching the surgical incision for signs of infection (redness, heat, swelling, pain or foul-smelling discharge) and making sure the mother is making milk and her offspring are nursing as they should.
+Aftercare with ruminant C-sections consists mostly of watching the surgical incision for signs of infection (redness, heat, swelling, pain or foul-smelling discharge) and making sure the mother is making milk and her offspring are nursing as they should.